estefaniagPerez/go-json2bin/Readme.md

 <a href="https://code.visualstudio.com/docs/languages/go">https://code.visualstudio.com/docs/languages/go</a>
 </pre>

 Once the plugin is configured, you will need to configure the GOROOT variable in [VSCode][vscode_ref], go to File -> Preferences -> Settings and search for GOROOT.
-On the GOROOT setting, click on Edit Settings and add the following line to the settings.json:
+On the GOROOT setting, click Edit Settings and add the following line to the settings.json:

 ```json
   "go.goroot": "/home/userno/.go/"
 ```

-If the project has not been initialized with the "mod init" you can configure the GO111MODULE parameter to avoid an error when running the application.
+If the project is not initialized with the "mod init" you can configure the GO111MODULE parameter to avoid an error when running the application.
 ```json
     "go.toolsEnvVars": {
         "GO111MODULE":"auto"